4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 1. Reset Zoom.
 2. Change to 3D rendering.
+3. Side view (support right click)
-3. Channel view control.
+4. Channel view control.
 Only Channels with a selected checkbox are visible. `Color map`_ for the current channel can be selected when clicking in the triangle in the upper right corner
     |channel_select|.
 This triangle is visible when the mouse is over the widget.
-4. Mark segmentation only by borders or by masking the whole area.
+5. Mark segmentation only by borders or by masking the whole area.
-5. Set the opacity of segmentation marking.
+6. Set the opacity of segmentation marking.
-6. Mark mask visible.
+7. Mark mask visible.
-7. Control which layer is visible.
+8. Control which layer is visible.
     If the image contains time data, then a similar slider will be visible on the left part of the image.